Mayukhdeb/mind_the_bend/README.md

 # mind_the_bend :racing_car:
-vision based deep learning for racing games
+Vision based deep learning for racing games
+Currently trying to make it work on an open source racing game Speed Dreams - http://www.speed-dreams.org/